Skip Ribbon Commands

 Where can I find a child abuse pediatrician?

-A child and parents may meet a child abuse pediatrician in the hospital or in a child advocacy center (a community agency designed to evaluate child victims of sexual abuse, physical abuse, neglect or other violence).
+A child and their caregivers may meet a child abuse pediatrician in the hospital or in a child advocacy center (a community agency designed to evaluate child victims of sexual abuse, physical abuse, neglect, psychological maltreatment, or other violence).

 • Child abuse pediatricians do not decide who has custody of a child or which home the child lives in.